 One way to determine if safety controls are functioning correctly is to identify whether significant plant parameters and indications are at expected values for current plant conditions; whether any significant trends exist; and whether the safety and risk-significant systems, including their support systems, are appropriately aligned and operable.
 Examples of support systems are interlocks, trips, cooling water, ventilation, lubrication, compressed air, and component labeling.
 This could be performed as part of a control room panel review or observation of process area instrumentation.
 Other examples include the examination of combustible gas monitoring equipment and results, conductivity or pH monitors, and/or liquid-level instrumentation, to verify safety devices are operative and within specified safe ranges.
 In addition, safety-significant freeze protection, especially for IROFS, should be installed and operational where required, such as insulation, heaters, and air circulation systems.

-The inspection scope should include a review of ISA event sequences that were classified as either not credible or of low consequence. licensee properly screen event as either not credible or of low consequence. , attempt to verify that the licensee’s assumptions and/or bounding cases were properly included in the licensee’s determination that the event is not credible/low consequence.
+The inspection scope should include a review of a small sample of ISA event sequences that were classified as either not credible or of low consequence.
+This review verifies that a licensee is properly screening events as either not credible or of low consequence.
+During this review, the inspector should attempt to verify that the licensee’s assumptions and/or bounding cases were properly included in the licensee’s determination that the event is not credible/low consequence.
 Consider the following:

 Do the events/conditions contain uncredited controls, assumptions, and/or bounding cases that are not designated as IROFS?